 - Information is sent from the Infant School or any other school the children have previously attended. - All serious conditions are discussed with parents and a health care plan is written.
-This is then shared with staff. - 2.5 All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines. - All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help. - Although administering medicine is not part of teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach. - Staff must not give prescription medication or undertake healthcare procedures without appropriate training. - 2.6 Pupils: Where appropriate, pupils with medical conditions - will be consulted to provide information about how their condition affects them. - will be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan.
+This is then shared with staff. - 2.5 All members of School Staff may be asked to provide support to pupils with medical conditions, including administering medicines. - All members of staff should know what to do and respond accordingly if they become aware that a pupil with a medical condition needs help. - Although administering medicine is not part of teacher's professional duties, teachers should take into account the needs of pupils with medical conditions that they teach. - Staff must not give prescription medication or undertake healthcare procedures without appropriate training.

+2.6 Pupils

+Where appropriate pupils with medical conditions will be consulted to provide information about how their condition affects them.

-- 2.7 Parents have the prime responsibility for their child's health.
+- Where appropriate pupils with medical conditions will be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan. - 2.7 Parents have the prime responsibility for their child's health.
 Parents include any person who is not a parent of a child but has parental responsibility for or care of a child. - It only requires one parent to request that medicines are administered.
 As a matter of practicality, this will be the parent with whom the school has day-today contact. - Parents should provide the school with sufficient and up to date information about their child's medical needs.
 Parents should tell the school of any change in prescription which should be supported by either new directions on the packaging of medication or by a supporting letter from a medical professional. - Parents are key partners and will be involved in the development and review of the Healthcare Plan for their child. - Parents should provide medicines and equipment as required by the Healthcare Plan.
-Parents should - bring their child's medication and any equipment into school at the beginning of the school year; - o replace the medication before the expiry date; - as good practice, take into school the new asthma reliever inhaler when prescribed; - dispose of expired items to a pharmacy for safe disposal; - during periods of high pollen count, encourage their children, who have been prescribed anti-histamines, to take their medication before school so that their condition can be better controlled during the school day; - keep their children at home when they are acutely unwell. - Parents should ensure that they or another nominated adult are contactable at all times.